jltsiren/gbz-base/GAF.md

 ### Reference name

 The graph the sequences were aligned to can be identified using a reference name line.
-A reference name line starts with tag `@RN` and contains the [pggname](https://github.com/jltsiren/pggname) of the graph as the second field.
+A reference name line starts with tag `@RN` and contains the pggname (SHA-256 hash of the canonical GFA representation) of the graph as the second field.
 There may be optional typed fields.
 There can be only one reference name line in a file.